blabla1337/skf-flask/skf/markdown/knowledge_base/96-knowledge_base--Single_input_validation_controls--.md

 Verify that a single input validation control is used by the application for each type of data that is accepted.
 This way your validation controls stay clear, transpirant and manageable.
 This method leaves less room for error.

 Recomended knowledge base items:
 - Positive validation method
 - Input validation
 - Input rejection
+- Client side input validation
+- Character encoding